 London died of what's called a fat embolism.

-NBC 6 Investigators uncovered ten women who died after getting fat in a vein while undergoing the same procedure.
+NBC 6 Investigators uncovered ten women who died in South Florida after getting fat in a vein while undergoing the same procedure at different clinics with different doctors.

 Our investigations led doctors from across the country to travel to Miami this summer.